robohydra/robohydra/tutorial/advanced/index.md

 Now, create a new directory `fake-assets-unversioned` with the same files, but renaming them to `search_dropdown_homepage.png` and `logo_homepage.normal.png`.
-Now, start Hydra again with the new plugin, with `hydra ddg.conf`.
+Once you have the new files, start Hydra again with `hydra ddg.conf`.
 Everything should keep working as before, and will keep working even if DuckDuckGo changes the version number in the URLs.

 But what about tweaking the response we get from some other head?
 That's interesting, too.
 Let's turn "DuckDuckGo" into "Duck… Duck…